WordPress Security FAQ

 If necessary, whitelist rules can be configured, which bypass some of the protections if there are known IP addresses that bring significant amounts of network traffic to the site.

-How is load balancing implemented?
+How is load balancing implemented at Seravo?

 Seravo’s service has been implemented with a baseline architecture that takes into account possible contingencies.
 Load balancing is taken care of on several levels, making the service as fault tolerant as possible.